annikadl/ResearchTrack1-assignment1/README.md

 ### Further improvements
 This simple code can be improved in different ways.

-First of all, as is it possible to notice, the robot moves quite slow: its velocity can be incremented paying attention on how fast it turns and to stop in front of each token, avoiding hurting them.
+First of all, as is it possible to notice, the robot moves quite slow: its velocity can be incremented paying attention to how fast it turns and stopping in front of each token, avoiding hurting it.
+In general, precision must be maintained.

 Also, no obstacle avoidance function was implemented.
-To address the obstacle problem, the robots scans the tokens clockwise starting from its initial position; this behaviour allows it to collect all the tokens without crossing the playground's center where the tokens lay.
+To address the obstacle problem, the robot scans the tokens clockwise starting from its initial position; this behaviour allows it to collect all the tokens without crossing the playground's centre where the tokens lay.
 However, there is no guarantee that if the tokens were initially differently positioned, the program would work as efficiently as it does in this particular case.

-Furthermore, to make this program even more general, it is possible to compute automatically how much does it take to compute a full rotation.
+Furthermore, to make this program even more general, it is possible to compute automatically how much it takes to compute a full rotation.
 In this case, as said before, a full rotation was empirically obtained.

+To reduce the length of the program, functions `go_take_token` and `bring_token_to_target` can be unified, since they execute the same amount of code with just a few differences.
+The main reason why they are still separated, as said before, is to better clarify what the program does: using different functions, with different names, the overall behaviour should sound more clear.
+However, if upgraded the code may be required to be synthetic; this aim can also be achieved by unifying these functions.

 To conclude,